savancd/Computer-Science-and-Software-Engineering/README.md

 ---

-  **19.4.2023 - 06:35h**
+  **19.4.2023 - 01:58h**
 Doing assignments and following tutorials on SoloLearn.
+Day 2 of daily challenge

 ---